 Continuous learning is expected for all students in every classroom.

-The Languages Other Than English offered include Chinese and Japanese from year 7 – 12, and intensive Japanese program is provided in years 10, 11.
+The Languages Other Than English offered is Japanese from Year 7 – 12, and intensive Japanese program is provided in Years 10, 11.

 A specialist Science program is offered as an extension for students at the school as well as students from other nearby state schools.
 Other curriculum links occur in Mathematics, Drama and Music.